jason1110/metro_parQR_fe/README.md

 #Techs to make sure are installed:

-Node  --> Not unless you want to make changes to the backend. which can be cloned [here](https://github.com/jason1110/metro-parQR-be)
+Node  --> if you want to make changes to the backend. which can be cloned [here](https://github.com/jason1110/metro-parQR-be) Dart
-Dart
 Flutter
 Android Studio